eliona-smart-building-assistant/kentix-one-app/README.md

 The app requires configuration data that remains in the database.
 To do this, the app creates its own database schema `kentix_one` during initialization.
 To modify and handle the configuration data the app provides an API access.
 Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/kentix-one-app/develop/openapi.yaml) how the configuration tables should be used.

-- `kentix_one.configuration`: Configurations for individual Kentix One devices.
+- `kentixone.configuration`: Configurations for individual KentixONE devices.
 Editable by API.

-- `kentix_one.device`: Specific devices, one for each project and configuration.
+- `kentixone.device`: Specific devices, one for each project and configuration.
 One device corresponds to one asset in Eliona.

 There is 1:N relationship between configuration and device (i.e. one Configuration could be in multiple projects and each would have it's own device).